 Purely focusing on cost blinkers the project manager to the customer’s potential outcomes.

-Now risk is an interesting dimension as it can be much more inclusive of time, cost, scope and quality.
+Now, the risks involved are an interesting dimension as it can be much more inclusive of time, cost, scope and quality.
 Thinking risk, particularly in how it relates to benefit realisation, begins to steward everything to head off, mitigate or minimise anything that might threaten our benefits.

 Risk, as including both threats and opportunities, is a large enough mindset to allow that entrepreneurial approach, where risks are not merely threats, but also opportunities.
 We begin to think in terms of considered risk-taking rather moving from fear.
 Psychologically, for both customers and the project manager, this can be very powerful.